-- We train an end-to-end unsupervised deep autoencoder that consumes point clouds directly without preprocessing. - We propose a new decoding operation called folding and theoretically show it is universal in point cloud reconstruction. - We show by experiments on major datasets that folding can achieve higher classification accuracy than other unsupervised methods. - We show that the folding-based decoder is interpretable by visualizing the training process and the "folding" process on different point models.
+- We train an end-to-end deep auto-encoder that consumes unordered point clouds directly. - We propose a new decoding operation called folding and theoretically show it is universal in point cloud reconstruction, while providing orders to reconstructed points as a unique byproduct than other methods. - We show by experiments on major datasets that folding can achieve higher classification accuracy than other unsupervised methods.